Managing the Risks of Injury to First-Year Employees

 An analysis should document a description of the accident, where it occurred, the length of tenure of the employee(s) involved and how often the accident could happen if improvements are not made.
 Use this data to better understand employee injury risks at your business and to inform updates to your training programs and mitigation plans.

 After the first year on the job, employees are still at risk of injuries at work.
 Sprains and strains top the list for longer-tenured workers, according to Travelers data.
-Employers can take steps to reduce workplace injuries, by implementing illness prevention programs and general safety trainings which help to foster a safety culture.
+Employers can take steps to reduce workplace injuries by implementing illness prevention programs and general safety trainings that help to foster a safety culture.

 Be prepared before an injury takes place and have a plan that helps injured employees return to work as soon as medically appropriate.
 For example, a transitional duty program can help employees remain engaged and connected at work during their recovery.